When I moved to New York City, people told me over and over: “It’s so expensive!”

 When saving for the future doesn’t feel feasible, earning rewards and cash back can help you cushion your budget a bit and give you something to put away.
 Rewards credit cards can help you afford to live in NYC or another big city by giving you a way to pay yourself back a little with every purchase.
 Find one that pays you the best cash back rewards rates on your top spending categories, whether that’s dining, groceries, transportation, or something else.

-Spare change apps or micro-investing apps are another great way to save in the background.
-These can identify cash you’re not using in your checking account and round up your transactions to help you save automatically (using money you’re not likely to miss).
-Click the link below for some of the best choices.
+Spare change apps are another great way to save in the background.
+These can round up your transactions to help you save and invest automatically (using money you’re not likely to miss).

 No matter what: Be creative!